top of page

 < Back Thrive at Work Toolkit Read the report About the report This toolkit introduces the Thrive at Work initiative, showcasing the vision, framework, step-by-step implementation process and further available resources.
 Jorritsma, K., Parker, S., & Griffin, M. (2019).
 Thrive at Work Toolkit.
 Published by the Future of Work Institute, Curtin University funded by the Mental Health Commission of WA, 2017. https://www.thriveatwork.org.au/wp-content/uploads/2019/05/Thrive-at-Work-Toolkit.pdf Citation: Previous Next

-• Mental Awareness, Respect and Safety in the mining industry – The MARS Program Landmark Study: Workplace policy and practice survey | Future of Work Institute
+• Mental Awareness, Respect and Safety in the mining industry – Towards a healthy and safe workforce in the mining industry: A review and mapping of current practice | Future of Work Institute

-• Emergency Services Workforce 2030 | Future of Work Institute
+• Emergency Services Workforce 2030 - Changing Work Literature Review | Future of Work Institute

 Contact us